Tenant Credit Check: How to Read and Understand the Report

 A final quarter of people have scored in the lowest range: from 599 to 300.
 Consumers often receive such scores if they have defaulted multiple times on various credit products from different lenders.
 Alternatively, a person will have a poor score for seven years after Chapter 13 bankruptcy and for 10 years after Chapter 11 bankruptcy.
 There is a significant risk of facing late or missed payments if you accept a tenant with a credit score of less than 600.

-What Other Information Do Landlords Look For in a Tenant Credit Report?
+What Do Landlords Look For in a Tenant Credit Report?

 Beyond the credit rating, there are several things to look for in a credit report.